rozariwang/CLMs-for-NPs/Readme.md

 > 📁 **Example Usage**
 The `run_experiments.sh` script provides examples for running all major tasks (molecule generation, hyperparameter search, pretraining, and fine-tuning).
 Uncomment the relevant blocks to execute.

-All tasks are orchestrated via `main.py` and can be launched with minimal configuration using the helper scripts.
+All tasks are orchestrated via `main.py` and can be launched with minimal configuration using  `run_experiments.sh`.